sonicsmith/cassiopeia/README.md

 Mined using PoW through a SmartContract

+Deployed on Base to reduce gas costs

 - No pre-mine
 - No ICO
 - 65,535 tokens total
 - Difficulty target auto-adjusts with PoW hashrate
-- Rewards decrease as more tokens are minted
+- ERC20 Compatible
-- Compatible with all services that support ERC20 tokens
+- ERC721 Compatible

 ## Setup